-Mouchao opens with a beautiful medley of ripe black berries, subtle spicing and floral notes.
+Mouchao Alentejo opens with a beautiful medley of ripe black berries, subtle spicing and floral notes.
 Fresh, rich and yet very elegant, the palate is sumptuous with a great texture and freshness leading to a very long and smoothing finish.

 Alentejo wine region covers about a third of Portugal located eastern of Lisbon.
 This well-known wine region is highly respected in Portugal for its red wines.
 The region has eight sub-regions but most of the production is sold under Alentejo DOC title.
 These wines are often made from Aragonez (Tempranillo), Castelao, or Trincadeira.